Category: overmedication

 Illicit/Illegal Drugs that most commonly cause substance-induced psychosis:

-This overview is so that you know and understand that medications can cause psychotic episodes.
+Methamphetamine Cocaine Marijuana LSY Peyote Mushrooms Ketamine (this is a Rx drug, but is used illicitly) PCP Ecstasy This overview is so that you know and understand that medications can cause psychotic episodes.
 What signs and symptoms to look for?
 Contact your healthcare provider for withdrawal and monitoring needs.
+Pat

-If you are 65+ and are on 5 or more medications, you are at risk of an adverse drug event.
+If you are 65+ and take 5 or more prescription medications, you are at risk of an adverse drug event.

 Possible side effects of overmedication include: